DD2480-Group-26/TagStudioClone/report.md

 ### Requirements for [Feature Request]: Sort by Filename #822

-#### Requirement 1: Add to sort mode in SortingModeEnum
+#### Requirement 1: Add the feature sort by filename to dropdown menu
-- Add a new alternative in SortingModeEnum
+- The new sorting option "FILENAME" is defined and can be sorted in ascending or descending order

-#### Requirement 2: Update the search_library function
+#### Requirement 2: Sort the files by name
-- Adding a case to the function to handle the sorting by filename
+- Sort the filenames according to alphabetical order by their filenames

-#### Requirement 3: Add the alternative to translations
-- Add the "FILENAME" to the dropdown menu

-#### Requirement 4: Update the filter functions
-- Make sure the new sorting mode is correctly used

 ### Requirements for [Feature Request]: Shortcut customization #814